 Here are some of the presentations I have developed and given.
 The dates or range of dates indicate in what years I gave the talk.
 I have given two of them over the Internet via Webex.
 I have also supported local teachers with astronomy lessons in the classroom.

 Click on the presentation name to see a brief summary below.
 Most of the presentations can be tailored for audiences ranging from families with young children to amateur astronomers.
+They can even be given remotely via Zoom.

 Earlier presentations given with 35-mm slides are no longer available.